hunteke/temoa/docs/source/Documentation.rst

 What is Temoa?
 --------------

-Temoa is an energy-economy optimization (EEO) model.
-Briefly, EEO models are self-consistent frameworks for mathematically optimizing energy flows through a user-defined energy-system.\ [#eeo_definition]_ One may think of an EEO model as a "right-from-left" network graph, with a set of energy demands on the right that must be met by specific energy flows from the system, originating from energy-sources on the left.
+Temoa is an energy system optimization model (ESOM).
+Briefly, ESOMs optimize the installation and utilization of energy technology capacity over a user-defined time horizon.
+Optimal decisions are driven by an objective function that minimizes the cost of energy supply.
+Conceptually, one may think of an ESOM as a "left-to-right" network graph, with a set of energy sources on the lefthand side of the graph that are transformed into consumable energy commodities by a set of energy technologies, which are ultimately used to meet demands on the righthand side of the network graph.

-Some of Temoa's specific features are:

-   * technology explicit
+[#esom_definition]_

+Key features of the core Temoa model include:

+  * Flexible time slicing by season and time-of-day
-   * arbitrary model period lengths
+  * Variable length model time periods
-   * designed for High Performance Computing
-   * written in Python
+  * Technology vintaging
+  * Separate technology loan periods and lifetimes
+  * Global and technology-specific discount rates
-   * not tied to a particular solver
+  * Capability to perform stochastic optimization
-   * user extendable
+  * Capability to perform modeling-to-generate alternatives (MGA)

+Temoa design features include:

+  * Source code licensed under GPLv2, available through Github [#open_source_realities]_
-   * open source (AGPL)\ [#open_source_realities]_
+  * Open source software stack
+  * Part of a rich Python ecosystem
+  * Data stored in a relational database system (sqlite)
+  * Ability to utilize multi-core and compute cluster environments

 The word 'Temoa' is actually an acronym for "Tools for Energy Model Optimization and Analysis," currently composed of four (major) pieces of infrastructure: